LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Control Sound.md

 This spell can also be used to alter the tone of a given sound, including modifying a target’s voice to sound like another.
 Emulating a specific voice might require an Expression + Subterfuge roll to get it right.

-**+1 Reach:** The mage can create an echoing effect by “nudging” sound waves into nearby obstacles.
+**+1 [[Reach]]:** The mage can create an echoing effect by “nudging” sound waves into nearby obstacles.
 This imposes a penalty to Stealth rolls in the affected area equal to the spell’s Potency, to a maximum of –5.

-**+1 Reach:** The caster gains a bonus to hearing-based Perception rolls within the affected area equal to the Potency of the spell, to a maximum of +5.
+**+1 [[Reach]]:** The caster gains a bonus to hearing-based Perception rolls within the affected area equal to the Potency of the spell, to a maximum of +5.